Dog owners are faced with difficult choices and it behooves veterinary professionals to inform their clients about all their options.

 Jack had a $6000.00 surgery that left him paralyzed.
 He’s been using his canine cart for over 4 years – a happy healthy dog on wheels!

-Thirty-one years ago, when our dog became paralyzed due to IVDD, we were offered two options: a $5000 surgery we couldn’t afford or euthanasia.
+Thirty-five years ago, when our dog became paralyzed due to IVDD, we were offered two options: a $5000 surgery we couldn’t afford or euthanasia.
 Sadly, times have not changed much – in fact, with the availability of MRI’s, and specialized veterinary care, the cost of spinal surgeries seems to grow every year, while most middle class people are struggling to make ends meet.
 It was only when we pressed our veterinarian for another alternative that she mentioned “conservative management” – i.e. crate rest, use of anti-inflammatories, and eventually a canine cart.

 Every week we talk to dozens of people who have spent thousands of dollars on diagnostics, MRI’s and CAT scans, and spinal surgeries, only to face having a paralyzed, often incontinent, pet.
 Sadly, even the most skilled surgeons do not have a 100% success rate in restoring mobility in dogs with IVDD.
 Some dogs, such as our Daisy, a dachsund with four herniated discs, are not even considered good surgical candidates.